 Many of these deaths are easily preventable, and through the decades industries have partnered with conservation groups to develop solutions to avoid prosecution under the MBTA.
 In 1989, for example, the National Audubon Society partnered with electrical utilities and the government to form the Avian Power Line Interaction Committee, which aimed to prevent collisions with and electrocutions on power lines.
 This is a problem for eagles and other raptors, which perch on poles and lines to rest and scan for prey.
 The committee identified some simple best practices, such as stringing markers on power lines to make them visible to birds in flight; spacing lines wider than an eagle’s wingspan to prevent electrocution; and installing diverters to obstruct birds trying to nest on top of power poles.
 While these efforts don’t eliminate bird deaths—electrical transmission still kills tens of millions of birds every year, according to USFWS estimates—companies that attempt to minimize that figure avoid further scrutiny under the MBTA.

 The letter’s signatories have decades of experience working with many industries to develop guidelines for each “to reasonably address unintended take,” they write.
 “It can be done.
 In fact, it has been done.”
 Thanks to their efforts, oil- and gas-processing facilities that store toxic waste in open ponds suspend nets to prevent water-seeking birds from landing—and some experiment with more high-tech solutions.
-Communications towers flash red lights instead of white and point those lights downward to avoid attracting birds.
+Communications towers flash their lights and point those lights downward to avoid attracting birds.
 Commercial fisheries hang streamers from longlines to scare seabirds away from baited hooks.

 Zinke’s reading of the law—“a new, contrived legal standard that creates a huge loophole in the MBTA” in the words of the former Interior Department leaders—offers little incentive for companies to invest time and money to prevent unnecessary bird deaths.
 “They won’t have to, legally,” says Garry George, the renewable energy director for Audubon California who’s worked with industries on making their equipment safe for birds.
 “They could still have goals to protect birds through best management practices because it’s the right thing to do.
 But all companies would not have to think about it or do anything because the liability would be gone.”